BenCuff/github-pages-test/docs/data-vis.md

 {% include cards-container-start.html %}
   {% include card.html content=card_content_7 title="❌ To be avoided: using colours to indicate quarter number on a bar chart" %}
-  {% include card.html content=card_content_8 title="✔️Best practice: label all quarters directly and use the same colour for each" %}
+  {% include card.html content=card_content_8 title="✔️ Best practice: label all quarters directly and use the same colour for each" %}
 {% include cards-container-end.html %}

 {% capture expandable_content_5 %}